tarampampam/3proxy-docker/README.md

 [![Docker Pulls][badge_docker_pulls]][link_docker_hub]
 [![License][badge_license]][link_license]

-## Why this image created?
+## Why was this image created?

-3proxy is awesome and lightweight proxy-server.
-This image contains stable version with it and can be configured using environment variables.
-By default, it uses anonymous (information about client hiding) proxy settings.
-Logging in JSON format.
+3proxy is an awesome and lightweight proxy server.
+This image contains the stable version and can be configured using environment variables.
+By default, it uses anonymous proxy settings to hide client information and logs in JSON format.

 > Page on `hub.docker.com` can be [found here][link_docker_hub].